Namonaki0/vue3-cs-contact-form/vue3-cs-contact-form/README.md

 # Vue3 - Costumer Services contact form

-## Acknowledgement message
+### Acknowledgement message

-The user should see an acknowledgement message upon submiting the form.
+- The user should see an acknowledgement message upon submiting the query form.
+- The form was implemented in Vue3 using the Composition API.
+- This component is imported into the App.vue file where is then injected into the DOM via the app id (#app) in the main.js file -> createApp(App).mount("#app");

-## TailwindCSS - styling
+### TailwindCSS

-All styling done using Tailwind CSS - custom animations added.
+All styling done in Tailwind CSS - custom animations added.

-## URL - Netlify deployment
+### URL - Netlify deployment

 [https://andreferreira-vue3cscontactform.netlify.app/](https://andreferreira-vue3cscontactform.netlify.app/)

-## Github - source code
+### Github - source code
 [https://github.com/Namonaki0/vue3-cs-contact-form/tree/main/vue3-cs-contact-form](https://github.com/Namonaki0/vue3-cs-contact-form/tree/main/vue3-cs-contact-form)

-### Andre Ferreira - 2022
+Andre Ferreira - 2022